BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 ![Bray-Curtis](../images/taxonomic_classification_service_2_images/bray_curtis.png)

-Beta diversity is calculated with the [KrakenTools](https://ccb.jhu.edu/software/krakentools/) beta_diversity.py script to compute the Bray-Curtis dissimilarity matrix for pairwise dissimilalarities among three mircrobiome asmples.
-In this matrix, a 0 means the two samples were exactly the same and a 1 means they are maximally divergent.
+Beta diversity is calculated with the [KrakenTools](https://ccb.jhu.edu/software/krakentools/) beta_diversity.py script to compute the Bray-Curtis dissimilarity matrix for pairwise dissimilarities among three microbiome samples.
+In this matrix, a 0 means the two samples were _exactly_ the same and a 1 means they are maximally divergent.
 (Bray & Curtis, 1957).

 ![Beta Diversity Heatmap](../images/taxonomic_classification_service_2_images/beta_diversity.png)